 Mauro Rodrigues / Shutterstock.com

-- Americans love auto loans: 85.9 percent of new vehicles and 54.7 percent of used vehicles sold in late 2015 were purchased with loans, according to credit bureau Experian.
+- Americans love auto loans: 85.5 percent of new vehicles and 53.3 percent of used vehicles sold in early 2017 were purchased with loans, according to credit bureau Experian.

-- Long loan terms can mean toxic debt: More than half of the 38,500 complaints received by the Consumer Financial Protection Bureau since mid-2011 were about vehicle loans.
-It’s not hard to see why.
-Buyers sign up for loans that stretch over many years to get affordable payments on expensive cars.
-Today, the average vehicle loan term is nearly six years for new vehicles and over five years for used vehicles, Experian says.
-Seven- and eight-year loans aren’t unusual, meaning that buyers pay more in fees and interest and take much longer to grow an ownership stake in the vehicle.
-Longer loans are risky if you get “upside down,” meaning that you’ve borrowed so much that when you trade in the vehicle you still owe more than it’s worth.
+- Long loan terms can mean toxic debt: The problem comes when buyers sign up for loans that stretch over many years to get affordable payments on expensive cars.
+Today, the average vehicle loan term is nearly six years for new vehicles and more than five years for used vehicles, Experian says.
+Seven- and eight-year loans aren’t unusual.
+Meanwhile, over that long period, the car is losing value with every mile.
+So buyers risk getting “upside down,” or owing more on a car than it is worth.
 That can easily start a vicious debt cycle.

-The right way to shop flips the process around.
-Shop for financing first and the vehicle last.
-This puts you in control and can save you thousands of dollars, as you’ll see below.
+The right way to borrow for a car is to shop for financing first and the vehicle last.
+This puts you in control and can save you thousands of dollars.
+Follow these steps:

 1. Figure out what you can afford